Edmund I. Zawacki Papers, 1942-1957

 Scope and Content Note

 The collection consists primarily of explanations and plans for the Polish study, case histories, notes on Independence, correspondence, materials relating to the projected study report, and sound recordings.
-A few items not concerning the study designated MISCELLANY are followed by the research project materials; these materials are organized in four series: Correspondence and Study Explanation, Research Material, Study Report, and Discs and Tapes.
+Some items not concerning the study in the MISCELLANY series include articles, lectures, and photographs of Zawacki at a Marquette University presentation; speaking on the Cuba situation at a YGOP rally in Madison, Wisconsin; and driving a car with a placard on top, “Vote Right, Vote Yes, Frank Lloyd Wright Monona Terrace Site.”
+The Research Project Materials are organized in four series: Correspondence and Study Explanation, Research Material, Study Report, and Discs and Tapes.

 The CORRESPONDENCE AND STUDY EXPLANATION series details the purpose and intent of the study and its preparation; and includes some correspondence between Zawacki and Pawlowski.
 The correspondence, while documenting the progress of the study, is quite fragmentary therefore does not permit reconstruction of the exact study chronology.